Image cloud recognition web developer guide

 const image = canvasElement.toDataURL('image/jpeg', 0.8).split('base64,').pop();

-const token = 'Here is the cloud token of the cloud image library';
+const token = 'Cloud Token of cloud image library';

-// image is the picture captured in the previous step
+// image is the image captured in the previous step

 const image = '/9j/4AAQSkZJRgABAQ......';